-If the issue is not resolved satisfactorily through informal discussion, then you may submit a written complaint to Appeals and Complaints@logan.edu.
+If the issue is not resolved satisfactorily through informal discussion, then you may submit a written complaint through the Complaint & Grievance Report Form.
 Once submitted, the information will be reviewed through Student Affairs and addressed in a timely manner.

 In order to facilitate an effective review, complaints should include: